cpsc455-bugstorm/TravelersTea/README.md

 ## Development

-This is a MERN stack project using TypeScript, with auto-linting and formatting set up using ESLint and Prettier.
+This is a MERN stack project using JavaScript, with auto-linting and formatting set up using ESLint and Prettier.

 #### Prerequisites